krumsieklab/sgi/tutorials/05_arbitrary_classes.md

 SGI tutorial 5: SGI with user-defined statistical tests
 ================

-This tutorial explains how user-defined tests can be use in SGI.
+This tutorial explains how user-defined tests can be used in SGI.
 The SGI algorithm accesses statistical test functions by the classes of the input variables.
 The user can control SGI’s behavior by overwriting the test function for a given variable class, and by setting custom variable